In this chapter, we’ll examine what kinds of values JavaScript has.

 assert.equal(Number.isInteger(123), true);

-Lastly, you can also use Number
+Lastly, we can also use Number

 as a class and create number objects.
 These objects are different from real numbers and should be avoided.
+They virtually never show up in normal code.
+See the next subsection for more information.

 const prim = true;